Hurrah hurrah!

 After a bumpy TukTuk ride we arrived at our destination for the day.
 The plan was simple: ride an elephant and then clean it.
 Unfortunately we hadn’t figured out that we needed spare clothes..
 Uh oh.

-With our driver unyielding in our request to go back and get some clothes and with the prospect of a sale wavering the lady at the office managed to scrounge up some spare clothes… Game on!
+With our driver unyielding in our request to go back and get some clothes and with the prospect of a sale wavering, the lady at the office managed to scrounge up some spare clothes… Game on!

-After our elephant ride came the really fun part..
+Along the way Karen pointed out all these coconuts on the road but after Yobo had to take a dump she quickly realised what those coconuts really were!
+After our short ride came the really fun part..
 Washing the elephant.
 Karen changed into her white linen spare clothes that barely buttoned and John was given a small towel so that he looked like Mowgli from the Jungle Book.

 Washing an elephant is like washing a car except that it’s living and breathing and it washes back…